robin-raymond/zax.io/concurrency.md

     // ...
 }

-// capture an invocation of a function
-// (doesn't actually call the function) later := [] myFunc(42, "meaning of life" as deep)
+// capture an invocation of a function (but doesn't actually call the function) later := [] myFunc(42, "meaning of life" as deep)

 // chain the output of the function to the input of the `then` function